One of the most frustrating things in our comfort of the internet is losing your tabs by accidentally closing them.

 Restore a Closed Tab in Microsoft Edge

 Similar to the other browsers we discussed before, here’s how to bring back closed tabs in Microsoft Edge:

 Step 1: Right-click on the empty space beside the + symbol that opens a new tab.
 This opens a drop-down menu with a bunch of options.

 Step 2: In the drop-down menu, click on Reopen closed tab, and your last closed tab should open in a new tab in the same window.

-Feel free to repeat the first two steps to keep opening the previously closed tabs.
+Feel free to repeat the first two steps to keep opening the previously closed browser tabs.

-Alternatively, you can head into the history section in Edge by clicking on the three dots in the top right and clicking on History, or you can use the Ctrl+ H shortcut, which will open your History section in the form of a drop-down menu.
+Alternatively, you can head into the history section in Edge by clicking on the three vertical dots in the top right and clicking on History, or you can use the Ctrl+ H shortcut, which will open your History section in the form of a drop-down menu.

 You can also use the Ctrl+ Shift+ T undo closed tab shortcut for the same purpose, which can make your browsing life much more efficient.

 How to Restore All Closed Tabs in Microsoft Edge

-To reopen a recently closed tab in Safari, follow these steps:
+Here’s how to reopen a closed tab in Safari:

 Step 1: Click on Edit at the top of the browser window; this will show a drop-down menu.

 Step 2: At the top of the menu, select Undo Close Tab.
 This will only work for the tabs closed in the current session of the browser.

-Step 3: Repeat the previous steps to reopen the tabs in the order they were closed in
+Step 3: Repeat the previous steps to reopen the multiple tabs in the order they were closed in

 If you wish to reopen tabs from a previous session, you will have to head into the history section.
 There, you can select the tab you want to open.

-The newer versions of Safari allow you to access the recently closed tabs through the New tab button.
+The newer versions of Safari allow you to access the most recently closed tabs through the New tab button.
 To do this, simply click and hold the + icon on the right side of the tab bar.
 From the drop-down menu that shows up, simply hover over the webpage you wish to reopen and release the button.

 How to Open the Last Closed Tab in Opera